 - Positive distractions in the waiting area

 - Education center for families

 - Family restrooms

-- Cafeteria with food offerings for all ages which will accommodate special dietary needs and medical conditions
+- ouR Café will feature food offerings for all ages, which will accommodate special dietary needs and medical conditions

 - Short term parking for pharmacy pick up